Marcopolo1975/Rock-Paper-Scissors-Lizard-Spock/README.md

 ## User Stories

 - ### First Time User
-  - As a first time user I want to understand the Theory of the game.
-  - As a first time user I want to be able to understand the big Bang theory, as the game is based on big bang theory.
+  - As a first time user I want to understand the Theory of the game, as the game is based on big bang theory.
   - As a first time user I want to learn Game Ruls and be able to play the Game.